Conference about Big Data, High Load, Data Science, Machine Learning

 About the Conference

-Big Data Conference Vilnius is a two-day conference with technical talks in the fields of Big Data, High Load, Data Science and Machine Learning.
+Big Data Conference Vilnius is a three-day conference with technical talks in the fields of Big Data, High Load, Data Science and Machine Learning.

 Conference brings together developers, IT professionals and users to share their experience, discuss best practices, describe use cases and business applications related to their successes.